 It is not required, but we offer this opportunity to help calm the nerves of Parents and Campers.
 Usually the New Camper Orientation is held in Chicago during the month of February.

 Can you tell me a little bit about what to expect at the buses when my daughter leaves for camp?

 For parents with campers that will take the bus from the Chicago area, check in will begin at 8:00AM at the designated bus site.
 The buses will depart promptly at 8:30AM from a Northside location.
 For campers from Milwaukee, check in will be at 9:55AM, and the buses will depart at approximately 10:10AM.
 Please do NOT bring pets to the bus drop off and pick up.
 When your child checks in, she will be assigned a bus based on her age group.
 We will do our best to accommodate seating requests, but make no promises that all will be granted.

 You should send your daughter with a light lunch, snacks, and a drink for the bus ride up, which will enable the bus to go straight through.
 The buses are air- conditioned, have restrooms on board, and if videos are available then an age- appropriate movie will be shown.

 When will I get the forms for camp?

 ALL forms are on-line.
 Most can be completed on-line and a few must be uploaded back into our camp database, CampMinder.
 Pre-camp packets are sent out in March and forms are usually available on-line around the same time (sometimes earlier).
 This packet contains lots of great information regarding your daughters stay at camp.
 We recommend keeping it throughout her time with us.
 Don't forget to schedule a physical for your daughter.
 Forms are due for all sessions by May 1.

 I haven't received my billing yet, should I be concerned?

 You can always access your current invoice by logging into your campminder account.
 Billing for camp is as follows: 1st deposit is due with the application.
-The remaining balance is due by March 15th.
+The remaining balance is due around April 1st.